weibb123/Forecast_VOOStocks/README.md

     What is good about Prophet:

-      Good for data that has daily, weekly, yearly seasonality..
+      1.Good for data that has daily, weekly, yearly seasonality..

-      robust to outliers
+      2.robust to outliers

-      relatively computationally efficient
+      3.relatively computationally efficient

-      use it when data has large mean shift
+      4.use it when data has large mean shift

     What is not good about Prophet:

-      Below performance compared to ARIMA on situation where peak predictive performance is important
+      1.Below performance compared to ARIMA on situation where peak predictive performance is important

-      only appropiate for univerate time series and cannot account multiple correlated time series
+      2. only appropiate for univerate time series and cannot account multiple correlated time series

     ## Evaluation